Old is playing now in cinemas nationwide

 The legacy of M. Night Shyamalan is a curious one.
-There often seems to be little in-between for him as a director.
-After all, while we have The Sixth Sense and Signs, we also have Lady in the Water and Devil.
-And while it’s undeniable that Shyamalan always brings something creatively intriguing to the table, his propensity for grand-explainer twists often trips him up.
-Part of the fear of horror is the unexplainable, a fear of the unknown that feasts upon our rational consciousness.
-However, M. Night seems to oscillate between a frightening sense of the horrific and the titillating notion of the thriller.
-And that’s what appears to be happening in Old.
+There seems to be little in-between for the director – we have The Sixth Sense and Signs, but we also have Lady in the Water and Devil.
+It’s undeniable that Shyamalan brings something creatively intriguing to the table, but his predilection for grand-explainer twists can trip him up.
+Part of the fear that comes from horror is the unexplainable, that fear of the unknown that feasts upon our rational consciousness.
+What M. Night seems to oscillate between is a frightening sense of the horrific and a titillating notion of the thriller.
+That’s certainly what appears to be happening in Old.

-M. Night structures his latest endeavour with a fairly traditional set-up.
-Here we have a seemingly happy family led by risk analyst Guy (Gael García Bernal) and Prisca (Vicky Krieps) enjoying a holiday in an idyllic resort.
-However, the cracks in their marriage quickly begin to reveal themselves.
-Here, Guy thinks about the future while, in contrast, Prisca struggles to envision one – their problems related to the perception of time and its impact on the human condition.
+M. Night structures his latest endeavour with a traditional set-up – a seemingly happy family led by risk analyst Guy (Gael García Bernal) and Prisca (Vicky Krieps) whisk themselves away to an idyllic resort, and the cracks quickly begin to reveal themselves.
+Shyamalan’s no stranger to expositionary dialogue, as Guy and Prisca trade barbs of their failing marriage and mysterious ailments that befall the pair of them.
+Guy’s supposedly always thinking about the future, whereas Prisca can’t seem to envision one – it’s funny how their problems are related to perceptions of time and its impact on the human condition, isn’t it?

-García Bernal pulls off a convincing performance as a husband weakened by emotional fatigue, hiding his crumbling marriage and unknown illness from his family.
-Meanwhile, Krieps’ Prisca is far less plausible, her performance just barely hitting the mark.
-The result of which never allows us to connect with her character as a woman trapped in an uninspired and slowly dwindling marriage.
+García Bernal pulls off a convincing performance as a husband weakened by emotional fatigue – hiding a crumbling marriage and unknown illness will inevitably take a serious toll on you.
+Krieps’ Prisca on the other hand, is far less convincing – it feels like she’s just hitting her mark and speaking her lines plainly, rather than portraying a trapped woman in an uninspired dwindling marriage.

-When we finally get to the premise, things progress rapidly, alongside the ageing of our protagonists.
-And as our feet find themselves planted on mysterious sand, M. Night hits the gas and doesn’t stop.
-The result, a barrage of events and discoveries as we speed toward the actual meaty horror of this pulpy tale.
-Many will find this pacing too manic, overwhelmed by the sheer amount of visual and narrative information raining down upon them.
-And it’s fair to say this isn’t helped by their being ten trapped beach-goers to focus on.
+When we finally get to the premise, things develop quite rapidly, as do the ages of our protagonists.
+Once our feet are planted on the mysterious sand, M. Night hits the gas and does not let up.
+There’s a constant barrage of events and discoveries as we work ever faster to make our way to the actual meaty horror of this pulpy tale.
+Some may find the pacing to be a little too manic, potentially overwhelmed by the sheer amount of visual and narrative information.
+This isn’t helped by the ten trapped beach-goers despite their gradual dwindling.

-Watching these pre-teens suddenly blossom into adults without the psychological and emotional growth accompanying it creates a distorted child-like innocence that feels remarkably off-kilter and unsettling.
+It feels as though Old would’ve benefitted from a culling of this large group earlier on to focus on the fracturing of the family alongside the distortion of the dynamic through rapid ageing.
+Emun Elliott and Embeth Davidtz are easily the most captivating of the entire cast as they rapidly merge into their adult counterparts, Alex Wolff and Thomasin McKenzie.
+Watching these pre-teens suddenly blossom into adults without the psychological and emotional growth to accompany it creates a distorted child-like innocence that feels remarkably unsettling.
 It’s evident Trent especially cannot comprehend the consequences of his actions, which lead to one of the film’s most disturbing sequences.
-This is undoubtedly where Old’s horror shines at its best.
-However, those expecting the body horror of rapid ageing are likely to find nothing but disappointment.
-At most, our troupe have crows-feet and wrinkled eyebrows, but we see nothing like the skeletal sunbather promised in the poster.
+This is where the horror shines, as the body horror of rapid ageing is disappointingly limited.
+At most, our troupe have crows-feet and wrinkled eyebrows, nothing like the skeletal sunbather promised in the poster.